Navigating Short Term Rental Ownership in Florida June 2026

 At the municipal level, the main restrictions they can enforce surround zoning in specific neighborhoods or areas of their city.
 Miami Beach City Code (Sec 142-1111) and City Code (Sec 142-905 (b)) outline the zoning restrictions for vacation and short term rentals.
 As you can see on their zoning map, the zoning is quite restrictive.
 This use of zoning to prohibit short-term rentals is common in many dense or residential vacation destinations.

-Once confirming your unit isn’t in one of the restricted areas, a Business Tax Receipt and Resort Tax registration certificate can be established.
+Once confirming your unit isn’t in one of the restricted areas, a Business Tax Receipt and Resort Tax registration certificate can be obtained.

 So, in order to rent a condo unit in Miami Beach, Florida for less than 30 days or one calendar month, there are the following seven steps of registration, licensing and taxes before you can list your property:

-To make things more interesting, these laws and taxes are subject to change at the discretion of the governing body, so we recommend checking with the specific county or city government where your property is located to ensure you are adhering to the most up to date regulations.
+To make things more interesting, these laws and taxes are subject to change at the discretion of the governing body, so we recommend checking with the specific county or city government where your property is located to confirm you are following the most up to date regulations.

 If that all seems complicated and overwhelming, you’re not alone.
 Partnering with a property management company that handles all the required legal ins and outs like Rove Travel is an easy way to make the process hassle-free.